-I don’t know about you, but I always tend to benefit from reading some reminders to help me become more savvy with my time.
-I will list some fab ways which, if you adapt, will make you more efficient in using your time and more mindful of the time you end up wasting.
+I don’t know about you, but I always tend to benefit from reading some reminders to help me to become more savvy with my time.
+I will list some fab ways which, if you adopt, will make you more efficient in using your time and more mindful of the time that you end up wasting.
 Now, who doesn’t need a few time-saving tips in this fast-paced age?

 I will begin with some very practical tips to start us off:

 1. Use the entryway to store keys, shoes, bags, coats etc. This way there is no last minute panic to find those essential items on the way out.

 2..
 Always use Google Maps/ Satellite navigation when planning a new journey.

 3. Don’t schedule back-to-back appointments.
 If you have two appointments in one day, leave enough time to get to the second one with 15-20 minutes to spare.
 This will save you coming in late if an unknown incident then occurs to delay your journey.

 You have to be OK with downtime.
 This means that you have to learn how to fill the time when you arrive early for a meeting or show up to a doctors appointment 15 minutes ahead of time.
 Not only do you know how to use that time, you will use it productively.
 You can update a grocery list, respond to emails on your phone, you can clean out your purse.
 If you’re travelling with kids, get used to arriving early- have some simple healthy snacks at hand or a few books to look at to pass away the few minutes you might have to wait.
 This is better planing than planning to be exactly on time, as this means if something unpredictable and avoidable happens (let’s face it- it happens a lot with the little ‘uns) you have enough leeway in order for it not to make you late.
 This means that you will arrive less frazzled if you are a little late and there is no stress in this situation at all!